 My father, W8NK was licensed in 1916 and was an avid DXer before and shortly after World War II.
 I grew up in Cincinnati, Ohio and spent a lot of time in our basement which was full of gigantic linear amplifiers that ran up to 250 watts.
 I watched with excitement when my dad would measure the output of these monsters by the amount of spark generated off a large lead pencil.

-Both parents were physicians and it was natural that I attended Northwestern University and Medical School followed by 4 years in an intern and resident program at the University of Cincinnati General Hospital in the field of Radiology.
+Both parents were physicians and it was natural that I attended Northwestern University and Medical School followed by 4 years in an intern and residency program at the University of Cincinnati General Hospital in the field of Radiology.
 X-Ray training and past experience in dad’s ham shack renewed my interest in radio.
-Joy, my wife, gave her blessing (kind of) and so I was licensed in 1960 with the call K8YCM.
+Joy, my wife, encouraged my pursuit of a radio license and took the exam and got licensed in 1960 with the call K8YCM.
 We subsequently moved to South Bend, Indiana where I was issued a second call, W9JQD.
 Shortly thereafter, I was fortunate enough to obtain a call with my initials, W9DC.

 I am very excited about my son Dan, (also a DC) becoming active in ham radio with the call N3IU.
 He is a prominent and busy attorney in Indianapolis, Indiana.
 When he finds a free moment, he can occasionally be heard on 20 meters searching for the rare ones.
-I have 3 grandsons and a new granddaughter and they are all special to my wife and I.
+I have 3 grandsons and a beautiful granddaughter and they are all special to me.

 Apart from Island chasing and DXing, I am now involved as Commissioner of the Keowee Fire Tax District.
-This is a new and exciting adventure and provides our communities with a valuable service.
-Golf is my other love and I enjoy the challenge.
+This is an exciting adventure and provides our communities with a valuable service.
+Golf is my other favorite activity and I enjoy the challenge.
 It is much like chasing DX.
 Sometimes you hit a good shot or work a needed station and sometimes it is not as much fun.
-I haven’t found a course I did not like and I am a member of CrossCreek Planation and Keowee Key Golf and Country Club.
-We have particularly enjoyed the old courses in England, Ireland and Scotland and a good excuse to operate from some rare islands.
+I haven’t found a course I did not like and I am a member of the Keowee Key Golf and Country Club.
+We particularly enjoyed the old courses in England, Ireland and Scotland and a good excuse to operate from some rare islands.
 I have shot my age a few times but getting older helps.
 For 20 years, I led a team that slopes or measures the difficulty of golf courses in the upstate of South Carolina for the South Carolina Golf Association.
-Needless to say, retirement has allowed us to see the world, have fun and meet a lot of wonderful people.
+Needless to say, retirement has allowed me to see the world, have fun and meet a lot of wonderful people.